-While the lessons are not as animated and flashy as some other programs out there, they are clear and well organized with short animations and graphics to illustrate various concepts and teaching points.
+While the lessons are not as animated and flashy as some other programs out there, they are clear and well organized with short animations, notations and occasionally graphics to illustrate various concepts and teaching points.

 Perhaps due to the lack of flashiness, kids aren’t as likely to be distracted by the look and feel and can focus more on the content, although we’d recommend a little more parental supervision for the youngest kids (K-2) since it may not intrinsically interest them as much.